AndersonBY/python-repomix/README.md

 ---

-For more detailed information about usage and configuration options, please visit the [documentation](https://github.com/andersonby/python-repomix).
+For more detailed information, please visit the [repository](https://github.com/andersonby/python-repomix).